-We have shown our proposed solution for keyword based object extraction, and object delivery.
+We are witnessing the fast growth of dynamic Web services resulted from the advance of Web engineering.
+In this paper, we argue that finding an effective way to deliver these dynamic Web services is a very important Web engineering issue.
+In the context of Web caching, we have shown our proposed solution for keyword based object extraction, and object delivery.
 We have also explained our proposal of augmenting the ESI to include support for a mapping table.
 We have implemented these proposals into DyCA and then by taking actual Web pages and running through DyCA's keyword-based extraction to transform them into fragment-enabled content we have been able to run simulations between our sample proxy and the DyCA adapter.
 These simulations allowed us to compares our proposals to the current available methods of serving dynamic content on the Web.
 Our keyword-based approach allows for creation of dynamic content in such a way as to maximize the cache-ability of the content in a fragment-enabled caching system.
 Using the mapping table approach in the cache proxy which, according to our results, will give the best performance for both the server and the client, together with our DyCA adapter we can effectively cache in an efficient way Web sites that currently use non-fragmented content.
-Currently our DyCA and CONCA-Lite implementations are very young, and could still be further optimized.
-Our future work consists of continuing testing of these implementations to further refine the design of our CONCA prototype [7], which incorporates a novel design for efficient caching of dynamic and personalized content.